 Some damages can render your home unlivable.
 But don’t fret; your homeowner’s insurance policy will provide financial support to aid your additional living expenses while you’re out of your home.

-The question of whether your home insurance policy will cover rain damage to your home will entirely depend on the circumstances leading to the rain damage.
+Whether your homeowner’s insurance cover flooding from rain to your home will entirely depend on the circumstances leading to the rain damage.
 The standard home insurance policy typically covers these rain and water damages caused by a covered peril:

 - Sudden roof leaks caused by hail or storms.